 | Health Risks | Higher: can cause severe reactions | Moderate; mainly allergy triggers |

-Exposure to mold and mildew can affect your health, especially for those with asthma, allergies, or weakened immune systems.
-Common effects include:
+Exposure to mold and mildew poses real health concerns, especially for children, the elderly, people with asthma, or those with weakened immune systems.
+Common symptoms include:

 - Itchy, watery eyes and skin irritation